Peoria, IL Motorcycle Accident Attorney

 Illinois Motorcycle Laws

 Lane splitting, or the act of passing vehicles between two lanes of traffic, is not legal in Illinois.
-If the motorcycle rider passes too closely in proximity to other vehicles while engaging in lane splitting, the rider may cause an accident that bears their own fault.
+If the motorcycle rider passes too close in proximity to other vehicles while engaging in lane splitting, the rider may cause an accident that bears their own fault.
 However, in rare cases, the court may determine that other vehicles merging recklessly or otherwise engaging in reckless behavior also contributed to the accident.
 In those cases, it may be possible for the rider to claim partial negligence on the part of the other drivers.

 Helmet laws usually state that all riders below a certain age must wear helmets for safety purposes.
-Most states, with the exception of Illinois and Iowa, maintain at least some form of a motorcycle helmet law, and a failure to comply and wear a helmet could ultimately result in the denial of a personal injury claim, as the court could determine the rider was negligent in his or her own health.
+Most states, with the exception of Illinois and Iowa, maintain at least some form of a motorcycle helmet law and a failure to comply and wear a helmet could ultimately result in the denial of a personal injury claim, as the court could determine the rider was negligent in his or her own health.
 Because Illinois does not currently maintain a helmet law, even riders without helmets may receive compensation for head or neck injuries that the negligence of another driver caused.

 The size and shape of a motorcycle often makes seeing riders while turning and merging more difficult for other vehicle drivers.
 Because a motorcycle travels on two wheels, it is also less stable, further increasing risk to the rider.
 Hazards on the road, such as potholes, spills, and other damage to the road itself, present a greater risk to the motorcycle rider, as well.